Freiling87/CCU/CCU/Scratchpad.md

 Mutator: Exit Timer LITE - Similar to Time Limit, except that the timer is SHORTER, and the elevator is locked until the timer reaches zero.
 Missions will not open the elevator.
 ##		C	Laws
+Add malus to social stuff when breaking various laws, unless talking to scumbags or outlaws
 ###			H	No Open Carry
 Out of scope for now
 ##		C	Disaster Mutators